ramirma/INNUENDO_docker/docs/usage/set-species.rst

         timestamp = db.Column(db.DateTime)

 This new model needs to be loaded with `manage.py` in case of installation from source.
-In case of the docker-compose verison, it will be loaded automatically on start.
+In case of the docker-compose version, it will be loaded automatically on start.

 2 - Import model on app_configuration.py
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The model needs then to be imported to be used by the application.
-This can be made by importing it at `app/app_configuration.py` of the `INNUENDO_REST_API` app.
+This can be done by importing it at `app/app_configuration.py` of the `INNUENDO_REST_API` app.
-The `species_correspondece` dictionary needs also to be updated to allow association of the models with a key.
+The `species_correspondence` dictionary needs also to be updated to allow association of the models with a key.

 ::

-    # Example of adding speciesA to the model imports at app/app_configuration.py
+    # Example of adding SpeciesA to the model imports at app/app_configuration.py
     from app.models.models import Ecoli, Yersinia, Salmonella, Campylobacter, SpeciesA

     # Change the species_correspondece object to associate model with a key